iteks/laravel-json/README.md

 [top](#usage)

-### Json::enforceDefinition()
+## JSON Trait (DefinesJsonColumns)

-The `enforceDefinition` method will allow you to define a JSON data structure for your JSON database columns.
+The `DefinesJsonColumns` trait and complementary `enforceDefinition` method allow you to define and enforce a JSON data structure for your JSON database columns.
+This ensures that any interaction with a JSON data column will consistently contain data that is structured according to its JSON definitions.

 Simply apply the `DefinesJsonColumns` trait to your model that has JSON column(s) to define.
 Define the JSON structure with the `$jsonDefinitions` property on the model and begin using the `enforceDefinition` to enforce the column definition on your JSON input.

 Import the model trait and configure your JSON definitions.